spotinst/help/src/docs/administration/policies/README.md

     - <i>StringEqualsIgnoreCase</i> compares two strings and returns <i>true</i> if the strings are in the same length, and corresponding characters in the two strings are equal ignoring case.
     - <i>StringPatternMatch</i> compares two strings and returns <i>true</i> if the string matches the given regular expression.

-  If the condition contains more than one condition operator, an **AND** will be used between them.
+  If the condition contains more than one condition operator, <i>AND</i> is used between them.
 This means that all the operators should return <i>true</i>.

 * **Resource retrieval** supports AWS, Azure, and Ocean CD resources.
   This part is responsible for the definition of which resource should be tested with the condition operator.
-It consists of a Spot prefix (`spot`) and resource name (`elastigroup`, `ocean`, etc.), separated by the character `:`.
+It consists of a Spot prefix (`spot`) and resource name (such as `elastigroup`, `ocean`), separated by a colon `:`.
-  When specifying an Ocean CD resource, the correct usage should be:
+  When specifying an Ocean CD resource, use:

   ```
    "resources": [